No Class Action

 Assignment of individual claims

-One method is through the assignment of individual claims to one party, as the named plaintiff.
+One method is through the assignment of individual claims to one party, as the named claimant.
 In practice, it is often a consumer protection organisation that files the lawsuit and assumes the role of the claimant.

 This system provides certain advantages for the individual holders of the claims in terms of expenditure.
 Under Austrian law, the loser of a dispute pays the final costs for both parties and the costs (court fees and lawyers’ fees) decrease proportionally as the amount in dispute increases.
 Therefore, the bundling of many claims in one lawsuit means a lower cost risk for the individual holders of the claim than many individual lawsuits.
 Moreover, litigation funders are more likely to be found in large-amount disputes.

 Nevertheless, costs of pursuing claims remain high.
 For example, in a joint action of 3,200 claimants against an Austrian bank, the amount in dispute was EUR127 million in the aggregate.
-The court fees alone for the proceedings in first instance (there are three instances up to the Austrian Supreme Court available) were EUR1.5 million.
+The court fees alone for the proceedings in the first instance (there are three instances up to the Austrian Supreme Court available) were EUR1.5 million.
 These court fees must be paid upfront when filing the lawsuit.
 Such burdensome costs often incentivise forum shopping, with parties seeking ways to bring the action(s) in jurisdictions offering a significantly lower cost risk.

 Furthermore, there are disadvantages involved in the assignment, including the loss of the possibility for consumers to bring the action at their own place of domicile.